Jheanelle Wilkins: Maryland House of Delegates

-Wilkins has served as the chair of the Legislative Black Caucus of Maryland since 2022.
+Wilkins speaks during a Legislative Black Caucus of Maryland Legislative Breakfast, 2023.

 In December 2016, after state delegate William C. Smith Jr. was appointed to the Maryland Senate following Jamie Raskin's election to the U.S. House of Representatives in Maryland's 8th congressional district, Wilkins applied to fill the vacancy left by Smith in the Maryland House of Delegates.
 The Montgomery County Democratic Central Committee voted 19–9 to nominate Wilkins to the Maryland House of Delegates on January 10, 2017.
 She was appointed to the seat by Governor Larry Hogan on January 24, and was sworn in the following day.
-She is the first African-American woman to represent this district, and became the first Black woman elected to the Maryland House of Delegates in county history alongside Pamela Queen and Charlotte Crutchfield after winning election to a full term in 2018, during which she ran on a slate with Smith, state delegate David Moon, and Lorig Charkoudian.
+She is the first African-American woman to represent this district, and became the first Black woman elected to the Maryland House of Delegates from Montgomery County alongside Pamela Queen and Charlotte Crutchfield after winning election to a full term in 2018, during which she ran on a slate with Smith, state delegate David Moon, and Lorig Charkoudian.

+Wilkins has been a member of the Ways and Means Committee since 2017, becoming the committee's chair in December 2025.
+She previously served as the committee's vice chair from 2023 to 2025.
+Wilkins also served as the House parliamentarian from 2020 to 2023, and is a member of the Montgomery County Delegation, the Legislative Black Caucus of Maryland, the Women Legislators of Maryland Caucus, and the Maryland Legislative Latino Caucus.

 In 2020, Wilkins ran for convention delegate to the Democratic National Convention in Maryland's 8th congressional district, pledged to U.S. Senator Elizabeth Warren.
 She was a delegate to the 2024 Democratic National Convention, pledged to Kamala Harris.

-In December 2022, Wilkins was elected as the chair of the Legislative Black Caucus of Maryland, succeeding Darryl Barnes.